chirp/chirp-arduino/README.md

 To set up the Chirp SDK, initialise and configure with your app key, secret and config from the [Developer Hub](https://developers.chirp.io).

-*Note* You must select the `arduino` protocol from the dropdown menu, when selecting your chirp configuration.
+*Note* You must select the `16khz-mono-embedded` protocol from the dropdown menu, when selecting your chirp configuration.

     chirp = new_chirp_connect(APP_KEY, APP_SECRET);